-Obesity, type 2 diabetes and related metabolic disorders present a major public health and research challenge.
-The number of people developing these disorders is increasing, and they result from the complex interplay of genetic and environmental factors that operate throughout life.
+Obesity, type 2 diabetes and related metabolic disorders present a major and growing global public health challenge.
+These disorders result from a complex interplay between genetic, developmental and environmental factors that operate throughout life.

 We are a Medical Research Council Unit embedded as a department of the University of Cambridge School of Clinical Medicine.